Kafka Deep Dive

 process(msg) # must be idempotent

-If the consumer crashes between process() and commitSync(), the uncommitted messages are re-delivered on restart — hence “at-least-once.”
+If the consumer crashes between process() and commitSync(), uncommitted messages are re-delivered — hence “at-least-once.”

 Offset Reset Policy

-When a consumer group has no committed offset (new group, or offsets expired), auto.offset.reset determines where to start:
+When a consumer group has no committed offset (new group, or offsets expired):

-earliestStart from the beginning of the partitionNew service that needs all historical events
+earliestStart from the beginning — new service needs full history

-latestStart from the current head (skip history)Service that only cares about new events
+latestStart from current head — only care about new events

 Delivery Guarantees